Sea Princesses

 Sea Princesses (known as Princesas do Mar in Brazil) is a series of children's books created by the Brazilian writer and cartoonist Fábio Yabu.
-The first book was released in 2004 by publisher Panda Books; due to its success, three other books were made.
+The series focuses on an underwater world where each species of marine animal is ruled by royal families composed of a human-like race known as the Salinos, who live hidden from surface humans, with the stories centered on the children of these royal families.

-In 2007, it was adapted into a cartoon series produced by Neptuno Films from Spain and Southern Star Entertainment from Australia.
-It was broadcast in 50 countries including France on Piwi+, Germany on KiKa, Spain on Disney Junior, Portugal on RTP2 ZigZag, South Africa on K-T.V., Italy on Rai 2 (on the Playhouse Disney block) & Rai Gulp and the United Kingdom on Tiny Pop.
-It aired in the United States on Discovery Familia from 2007 to 2013, dubbed into Latin American Spanish and on Discovery Kids in Latin America.
-As of today, the show is still available on Amazon Prime Video for streaming and is also on Pluto TV.
+The first book was released in 2004 by publisher Panda Books, and due to its initial success, was expanded into a media franchise in the following years with new books being made as well as products that included toys and magazines.
+The books later spawned an animated series in 2007 that was co-produced by Neptuno Films from Spain and Southern Star Entertainment from Australia, which lasted 2 seasons, ending in 2010.

 Plot

 The series is set in a place deep under the sea known as the World of Salacia, a hidden kingdom founded by a goddess named Salacia, home to a race known as the Salinos who lived in harmony with the sea creatures.
 However, when the sea creatures began to feel threatened, Salacia chose different families to rule over each sea creature, with their own kingdoms and palaces.
 At the same time, Salacia created a series of laws for the Salinos to follow, the most important of which was to avoid contact with humans from the surface of the Earth, referred to by them as Drylanders, to avoid major conflicts.

 The series' main protagonists are the princess trio Polvina, Tubarina, and Ester, three elementary school girls who study at the Sea School under the tutelage of their teacher, Marcia.
 The trio, along with other princes and princesses, frequently learn new things about the oceans and animals while experiencing adventures, often trying to help sea creatures when they are in danger.